Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 as the style of my writings might reveal.

-If instead of a text the message was carried through a video a whole lot of other informations would be spread together with the intended message.
+If instead of a text the message was carried through a video a whole lot of additional information would be spread together with the intended message.
 My race, my gender, my census, even some deseases could be leaked through a video.
 And my voice, and much much more.